Cumbria Police, Fire and Crime Commissioner

 The Cumbria Police, Fire and Crime Commissioner is the police, fire and crime commissioner, an elected official tasked with setting out the way crime is tackled by Cumbria Police in the English ceremonial county of Cumbria.
 The post was created in November 2012, as Cumbria Police and Crime Commissioner following an election held on 15 November 2012, and replaced the Cumbria Police Authority.
 Richard Rhodes was the first Cumbria Police and Crime Commissioner.

-The current incumbent is David Allen, who was elected for the Labour Party.
+The current incumbent is David Allen, who was elected for the Labour and Co-operative Parties.

 On 1 April 2023, the commissioner took on responsibility for Cumbria Fire and Rescue Service’s governance following the abolition of Cumbria County Council.